Depression in Children and Teens - Topic Overview

 things you can do at home to help your child start to feel better.

-- Urge your child to get regular exercise, eat
+- Encourage your child to get regular exercise, spend time with supportive friends, eat

 - See that your child takes